Barde-S/Super-Store-Retail-EDA/README.md

 - Matplotlib
 - Seaborn

-Install the required packages using the following command:
+Install the required packages using the following command: pip install <package> or conda install <package>